Editorial Team

 Randy Williams

-Randy is an earthquake geologist whose interests includes field, laboratory, and numerical investigations of fault and earthquake mechanics in addition to the feedbacks between deformation, fluid flow, and mass transport in the crust.
-Other interests include paleoseismology and quantitative approaches to better constraining the occurrence of large earthquakes in the rock record.
+Randy is a senior research scientist at the University of Wisconsin-Madison.
+His primary research includes field, laboratory, and numerical investigations of fault and earthquake mechanics in addition to the feedbacks between deformation, fluid flow, and mass transport in the crust.
+Other interests include paleoseismology and quantitative approaches to better constraining the periodicity (or lack thereof) of large earthquakes in the rock record.
 Randy is a Handling Editor for Seismica and has served on Board Selection Committees.

 Wenbin Xu